 The surname Dorrance was first found in Stirlingshire.
-The name is a habitation name from either East Kilbride or north of Glasgow where it is derived from the Gaelic word "torran" which means "hillock" or "mound."
+The name is a habitation name from either East Kilbride or north of Glasgow where it is derived from the Gaelic word "torran" which means "hillock" or "mound" or "little hills."

 Spelling variations of this family name include: Torrance, Torrens, Torrence and others.